Cheap Car Insurance for 60-Year-Olds

-Unless you have a small canoe, most boats will require and an additional line of insurance.
-Like your RV, your boat falls into the bucket of a "specialty line policy".
+Unless you have a small canoe, most boats will require an additional line of insurance.
+Like your RV, your boat falls into the bucket of a "specialty line policy."
 Your boat policy is broken down much like your car and homeowners policy.
 If you own a boat and a car, insuring them with the same company is a great way to save some bucks.

 Quick tip: While the value of your boat will heavily influence, boat insurance can range from $300-500 per year.

 In addition to adding other lines of insurance, your 60s bring new forms of discounts for your auto insurance.
 Starting with what’s called a "mature driver training course" discount, this discount is pretty straightforward.
 Those who are older than 55-year-olds are eligible for state-approved, senior driving courses which cover topics ranging from safe driving strategies to the new use of technology while driving.
-While you can access these courses through AARP, AAA and the National Safety Council, you should consult with your current insurance company prior to signing up to see if they offer the discount.
+While you can access these courses through AARP, AAA and the National Safety Council, you should consult with your current insurance company prior to signing up to see if they offer a discount.
 Learn more about senior discounts.